m3dbx/m3-workshop/README.md

 ## About

-This repository contains all neccessary bits to run the M3 workshop stack locally on either Mac or Windows.
+This repository contains all necessary bits to run the M3 workshop stack locally on either Mac or Windows.
 Before getting started with the workshop, make sure you have met the below prerequisites.
 During the workshop, we will be following the steps using a three-node M3DB cluster.
-If you don't have the capacity avaiable for this, we have created a single-node version to follow along with as well.
+If you don't have the capacity available for this, we have created a single-node version to follow along with as well.

 ### Prerequisites